Barbara Hamilton (courtier): Lady Gordon and Huntly Castle

 In January 1552 she was at Regent Arran's lodging in Linlithgow and the Queen's tailor measured her for clothes.
 She was bought a gittern.
 Her servant Elspeth Douglas stayed in Edinburgh supervising the making of her clothes.
 Clothes were also made for her sister Anne Hamilton who was set to join the household of Mary of Guise.
 The goldsmith John Mosman made chains and "target" hat-badges for their father, and he had probably made the jewellery for Barbara's wedding in 1549.
 She returned to the north and Huntly Castle on 10 February.

-Red stemming of Milan was sent to her in May 1552 for a undergown called "wylicoat", with black velvet for a hood.
+Red stemming of Milan was sent to her in May 1552 for an undergown called "wylicoat", with black velvet for a hood.
 She gave a purple satin gown to her mother-in-law, Elizabeth Gordon, Countess of Huntly and purple taffeta was sent to Huntly to line it.
 Her servant Elspeth Douglas at Huntly was given a gown of black damask.

 In December 1552 she was sent mourning clothes of French black furred with miniver, called a "dule" gown, with linen for "dule" head cloths or kerchiefs.
 The occasion for mourning is unclear.
 She was in Linlithgow and again given "dule" clothes in April 1553, presumably for the death of her husband.

 In May 1553 she was at court at Stirling Castle.
-In September 1553 a Scottish russet gown was made for one of her maidens.
+Barbara travelled with Mary of Guise to the west of Scotland in October 1553, accompanied by her servant John Hamilton of Bothwell.
+Her sister Anne Hamilton also joined this progress to Glasgow and Whithorn.
+A Scottish russet gown was made for one of her maidens.